Rishi52/ML-Algorithm-Implementations/README.md

 2. 📊 Create visualizations: histograms, scatter plots, box plots, and heatmaps.
 3. 📈 Interpret data distributions and relationships.

+### Linear Regression

+1. 📊 Load Boston Housing dataset.
+2. 📉 Implement simple linear regression and multiple linear regression using scikit-learn.
+3. 📈 Evaluate the models using mean squared error and visualize the regression line.

 ---

 ## 🛠️🔧📦Installation and Setup